After you have completed designing your screens, you can connect them to each other to visualize how users can experience your app or website.

 Also, when you preview your prototype and nothing is selected, the preview begins with the Home screen.
 That is, by default, your Home screen is set to the first artboard you add a wire to.

-In the pop-up window that appears, you can specify the following:
+In the Interaction panel that appears in Property Inspector, you can specify the following:

 - Overlay: If you want to simulate the states or transitions such as menu dropdowns and sliding keyboards, select Overlay.